Should you be using AI to manage your health in 2026?

 Advanced lab interpretation prompt:

-“I have a GI-MAP result showing elevated Klebsiella pneumoniae at 10^8, along with low Akkermansia muciniphila (below detection) and Faecalibacterium prausnitzii at 10^6 (reference range 10^9-10^11).
-I’ve had ongoing fatigue for 18 months—worse in the afternoon—and joint stiffness in my hands and knees that’s worse in the morning and improves with movement.
+“I have a GI-MAP result showing elevated Klebsiella pneumoniae at 10^8, along with low Akkermansia muciniphila (below detection) and Faecalibacterium prausnitzii at 10^6 (reference range 10^9–10^11).
+I’ve had ongoing fatigue for 18 months — worse in the afternoon — and joint stiffness in my hands and knees that’s worse in the morning and improves with movement.
 No diagnosed autoimmune conditions but my mother has rheumatoid arthritis.
 I’m 38, eat a whole foods diet, limited processed foods.
 What contexts make elevated Klebsiella at this level clinically significant versus incidental?
 How does the pattern of low beneficial bacteria combined with my symptoms and family history change the interpretation?
 What questions should I be asking a practitioner about these results?
-What other markers would help confirm or challenge the significance?
-What would a practitioner typically want to know about my history or symptoms that I haven’t mentioned?”
+What other markers would help confirm or challenge the significance?”

 Advanced supplement decision prompt:

 “I’m considering starting methylfolate and methylB12 for support with chronic fatigue and difficulty recovering from exercise.
 I have MTHFR C677T homozygous (confirmed via 23andMe, verified with clinical testing).
-I tried a B-complex about 3 years ago (contained 400mcg folic acid and 100mcg B12) and within 2 days felt overstimulated, anxious, and had difficulty sleeping—symptoms resolved when I stopped.
+I tried a B-complex about 3 years ago (contained 400mcg folic acid and 100mcg B12) and within 2 days felt overstimulated, anxious, and had difficulty sleeping — symptoms resolved when I stopped.
 I’m 45, female, no other diagnosed conditions, currently taking magnesium glycinate 300mg at night and vitamin D 2000IU daily.
 What’s the mechanistic difference between supporting methylation with methylfolate versus folinic acid?
 Given my MTHFR genotype, previous adverse response to B-vitamins, and current supplement regimen, what factors influence which approach might be better tolerated?
 What would be a conservative starting approach?
-What should I be tracking to know if it’s working or causing problems?
-What questions should I ask a practitioner before starting this?”
+What should I be tracking to know if it’s working or causing problems?”

 What makes these advanced:

-- Practitioner-oriented questions: “What should I ask my doctor?” keeps the research assistant in their proper role
+• Practitioner-oriented questions: “What should I ask my practitioner?” keeps the research assistant in its proper role

 When to use advanced prompts: